-No comeback this time for Mladenovic
+No comeback this time for Kristina Mladenovic

 - First two men's quarterfinals pushed back to Wednesday

-(CNN)It seemed like Mother Nature was doing her utmost to help Kristina Mladenovic at the French Open on Tuesday.
-But Mladenovic couldn't take advantage.
+(CNN)It seemed like Mother Nature was doing her utmost to help Kristina Mladenovic at the French Open Tuesday but she just couldn't take advantage.

-Indeed this time there was no comeback for France's top hope to end a 17-year singles drought at Roland Garros as the 13th seed was defeated by Timea Bacsinszky -- who virtually quit tennis in 2013 only to return -- 6-4 6-4 in the quarterfinals.
+Indeed this time there was no comeback for France's top hope to end a 17-year singles drought at Roland Garros as the 13th seed was defeated by Timea Bacsinszky 6-4 6-4 in the quarterfinals.

 Bacsinszky's opponent in the last four won't be former No. 1 Caroline Wozniacki but rather the 2014 Wimbledon junior champion Jelena Ostapenko.
+When they battle Thursday, they'll both be celebrating a birthday.

+"It's pretty funny," Bacsinszky, soon to be 28, told reporters.
+"I think it's pretty cool, though.
+I saw her in the gym just right after our matches today and so we both said to each other, 'Well done.'"

-Even though she is unseeded, the 4-6 6-2 6-2 result could hardly be classified an upset as the 20-year-old Latvian has now beaten the Dane three times on clay since April, striking a combined 148 winners in the process.
-She is the first Latvian woman in the Open Era to make a grand slam semifinal.
+Even though she is unseeded, Ostapenko's 4-6 6-2 6-2 victory could hardly be classified an upset as the 19-year-old Latvian has now beaten the Dane three times on clay since April, striking a combined 148 winners in the process.

+She is the first Latvian woman in the Open Era to make a grand slam semifinal and first teen into the semis at Roland Garros since Ana Ivanovic in 2007.

 On a wet, windy, unseasonably cold day in Paris, rain forced the first two men's quarterfinals to be pushed back to Wednesday.